Clerys: Closure

 Kieran Wallace and Eamonn Richardson were appointed joint provisional liquidators to OSC Operations Limited (the "Company") trading as Clerys, on 12 June 2015.
 The company ceased to trade with immediate effect.

-Staff were given 30 minutes' notice to pack up and leave, some had worked there for over 40 years.
-Clerys sold for €1.00, the building itself sold for €29 million to the Natrium Investment Group, with Paddy McKillen's Oakmount and Europa Capital coming on board to redevelop the site, with architects Henry J Lyons, trying to keep as much of the original design (based on Selfridges' in London) as possible.
+Staff were given 30 minutes' notice to pack up and leave, some having worked there for over 40 years.
+The Clerys operating business was sold for €1, but the building, which was in a property holding company, was sold for €29 million to the Natrium Investment Group.
+Disputes with staff and franchise operators continued for several years.
+Paddy McKillen's Oakmount and Europa Capital coming on board to redevelop the site, and with architects Henry J Lyons trying to keep as much of the original design (based on Selfridges' in London) as possible.